September 29, 2023 1 Comment on Make the 211 Middy Blouse into a Dress

 The roomy fit of the Middy blouse makes it a perfect candidate for an easy transformation into a comfy dress.
 The bottom edge of the blouse is made even fuller or wider when the bottom band and little pleats are eliminated.
 The width of the bottom edge easily accommodates additional fabric for creating a dress.

 There are any number of ways of adding a skirt portion to create a dress.
-The length of the blouse can be shortened or lengthen to change the position of the waistline.
+The length of the blouse can be shortened or lengthened to change the position of the waistline.
 It just depends on the look you want and how you want your dress to hang.
 For a few examples, the blouse could be transformed into a dress by raising or lowering the bottom hem, to create an empire waist or a drop waist or somewhere in between.
 The blouse and skirt portion could be combined and cut as one piece, or the skirt portion could be added separately with gathers or pleats.
-I used the Middy Blouse pattern as it is and simply attached a slightly A-line skirt to the bottom edge of the blouse.
+For this project, I used the Middy Blouse pattern as it is and simply attached a slightly A-line skirt to the bottom edge of the blouse (minus the bottom blouse band).

 I made my dress using View B of the Middy Blouse as my foundation with only a few simple changes to alter the fit that allow for a bit of winter layering and a vintage aesthetic.
 For example, to create a roomier fit, I simply graded the side seams of the blouse to be wider at the bottom edge.
 To learn how to grade the side seams of the blouse check out the 211 Two Middies Blouse Sew Along: Day Three.
 The main consideration is being sure the bottom edge of the blouse is wide enough to easily clear your hip measurement to provide a nice hang and give you enough ease of movement.